Princess Latifa Factual Outline

 Allegations were made that Hervé sent messages to the UAE seeking money from Sheikh Mohammed.
 This rumour has been engineered by the UAE and the information passed to people like Mary Robinson, security services, press etc. No such extortive demand was made by Hervé and this rumour is believed to have started from privileged correspondence between Hervé, Latifa and their US attorney that referred to future plans to contact Sheikh Mohammed from America to request her passport, to agree to sign an NDA and agree to compensation as is standard practice in these situations.
 There is no genuine basis for this allegation.

-There is a lot of disinformation and inaccurately presented data, and misrepresented historical facts that has been published.
+There is a lot of disinformation and misrepresented historical facts that have been perpetuated by vested interest parties and published, as well as outright lies.
 We welcome fact checking.